my-projects-seb0927/CoreySchafer-Python_Tutorial_Unit_Testing/notes.md

 4. `tearDown` is also useful!
 Like for example, imagine that inside `setUp` you create a directory in order to save files for the tests, or a database, and with `tearDown` you can delete that database or directory

+> It's important to notice that the tests are not ran sequentially, so it's better if you have them isolated

+### How to have code running at the beginning of the test file?
+What happens if we need to run code at the beginning of our test file?
+Or some cleanup code for cleaning after our tests have ran?.
+You can do it with two methods: `setUpClass` and `tearDownClass`

+> In this section, we've added print statements to the code so you can see how this works ;)

+1. Go back to *test_employee.py* and copy the next code and paste inside `TestEmployee`:
+    ```python
+    @classmethod
+    def setUpClass(cls):
+      print('setupClass')

+    @classmethod
+    def tearDownClass(cls):
+      print('teardownClass')
+    ```
+    - `@classMethid`: It's indicating that we are working with the class rather than the instance of the class
+    - `setUpClass` and `tearDownClass` do basically the same as the ones before, but these one are executed at the very beginning/ending of the *test_employee.py* file.
+This can be useful for example for reading databases so we have the entire data loaded for our tests.

+### Mocking